snyamahmoud/fsnd-linux-server-config/README.md

   There are several options, I chose the one where a daemon is always running and taking care of the time synchronisation.

+9. Apache Web Server & WSGI

+  Apache is a web server implementing the HTTP standard.
+On its own it delivers files from the file system to the user's browser.
+If there is code to be executed, i.e. a full-fledged web application backend running, Apache is usually extended with modules.

+  WSGI is another standard that defines how web application backends written in Python can be served by web servers.

+  **Google terms: 'http how does it work', 'apache http', 'ubuntu apache', 'apache intall modules', 'apache wsgi'**

+  If you haven't installed a web server before, don't despair and take the time to do a few of the simpler tutorials: set up a static web site, set up a 'Hello World' app with WSGI first.

+  You also need to decide how you want to handle your python installation.
+  The application needs external python libraries, and these can be installed globally, or locally to the application, e.g. with virtualenv.

 20. Addendum I: sending / delivering local email